Cliff (album)

 Cliff is the 1959 debut album of British singer Cliff Richard and his band the Drifters (later known as the Shadows).
-The recording is the first white professionally recorded live rock and roll album.

 The album is a live-in-the-studio recording of Richard's and the Shadows' early rock and roll in front of an invited audience of several hundred fans.
 It was recorded over two nights during February 1959 in Studio 2 at EMI Recording Studios (later known as Abbey Road Studios) with Norrie Paramor as producer.

 The album contains renderings of Richard's hit single "Move It", both tracks of the yet to be released Drifters' instrumental single "Jet Black" and "Driftin'" and covers of rock 'n' roll standards made famous by Elvis Presley, Buddy Holly, Little Richard, Jerry Lee Lewis, Roy Orbison, Ricky Nelson, Ritchie Valens and Gene Vincent.

 The album reached number 4 in the UK album chart and spent 31 weeks on the chart - a time when the chart was only a top ten.